t7yang/vscode-hyper-javascript-snippets/README.md

 > How to remember so many snippets prefix for new user? <br />

-Related snippets share a same namespace, like every `for` loop prefix start with `fo`, all assignment snippet share `*a` pattern.
+Related snippets shared a same namespace, like for every `for` loop snippets prefix are start with `fo`, all assignment snippets shared `*a` pattern.

 ### Declarations
 | Prefix | Desc                                    | Body                   |